RenzKa/VIA_sign-language-annotation/README.md

 # VIA Sign Language Annotator (VIA-SLA)
 This repository contains the code for a modification of the VIA subtitle annotator to annotate sign language videos.
 With [this repo](https://github.com/RenzKa/sign-segmentation) it is possible to extract proposals for sign segments and sign names.
+For more detailed information about the VIA tool please visit the [VIA website](https://www.robots.ox.ac.uk/~vgg/software/via/).

 ![alt text](doc/overview.png)